rezendi/ykarma/HOWTO.md

     2. Send karma to other email addresses / Twitter handles to add them to the built-in test community
     3. Create rewards, purchase rewards, etc.
     4. Use this code as a basis for your own experimentation!

+Note that when running the blockchain via Docker, the actual data directory is the "geth/cbdata" directory under the project root, which is shared with (and written to by) Docker as a volume.
+If you want to restart with a brand-new, unsullied blockchain, just delete that directory.

 Local Development